mesosphere/dcos-docs-site/pages/1.11/installing/upgrading/index.md

     - [`https_proxy`](/1.11/installing/ent/custom/configuration/configuration-parameters/#use-proxy)
     - [`no_proxy`](/1.11/installing/ent/custom/configuration/configuration-parameters/#use-proxy)

-The security mode (`security`) can be changed but has special caveats.
+The security mode (`security`) can be changed but has special caveats. [enterprise type="inline" size="small" /]

 - You can only update to a stricter security mode.
 Security downgrades are not supported.
 For example, if your cluster is in `permissive` mode and you want to downgrade to `disabled` mode, you must reinstall the cluster and terminate all running workloads.
 - During each update, you can only increase your security by a single level.
 For example, you cannot update directly from `disabled` to `strict` mode.
 To increase from `disabled` to `strict` mode you must first update to `permissive` mode, and then update from `permissive` to `strict` mode.

-See the security [mode](/1.11/installing/ent/custom/configuration/configuration-parameters/#security-enterprise) for information on different security modes.
+See the security [mode](/1.11/installing/ent/custom/configuration/configuration-parameters/#security-enterprise) for information on different security modes. [enterprise type="inline" size="small" /]

 # Instructions
 These steps must be performed for version upgrades and cluster configuration changes.